benswift/benswift.github.io/_posts/2021-01-25-independent-study-contract-writing-tips.md

 ### Project Description

+- this is kindof a marketing exercise: you're trying to "sell" your project to an interested observer, so make it seem interesting---give it a "hook"

 - length: one or two paragraphs (it should fit in the space on the form), and should be understandable by one of your classmates

 - don't write it out by hand straight on to the form; this is the sort of thing you want to have a few drafts at (including getting feedback from your supervisor)

 - don't _just_ say vague stuff like "explore various techniques for..." or "investigate different approaches to..."; if you're gonna do that you need to also have something about what you're trying to find with your explorations/investigations, and how you'll measure whether you',re successful

 - if you're going to create something (e.g. a piece of software, a user study) then mention it in the project description

 ### Learning Outcomes

 - how many? you probably want 3 (±1)

 - the "standard" way to frame learning outcomes is to write them as continuations of the sentence: "at the end of this project, the student will be able to..."

 - think about what you'd like to be able to do once you've completed the project and work backwards from there

 - the Learning & Teaching centre at Adelaide Uni has some [good tips on writing](https://www.adelaide.edu.au/learning/resources-for-educators/curriculum-resources/learning-outcomes/writing-learning-outcomes#application-of-learning-outcomes)